When we designed our full-day course on application design, we partitioned the topic into 2 parts: and screen components and workflow.

-The second topic is easy to understand: it covers everything from individual controls, such as radio buttons and checkboxes, to more complex composites of widgets, such as forms design, to the layout of these controls.
+The first topic is easy to understand: it covers everything from individual controls, such as radio buttons and checkboxes, to more complex composites of widgets, such as forms design, to the layout of these controls.
 All very tangible.

 Workflow is much more abstract, but actually more important for the application's ultimate success.
 We're no longer talking about visible stuff on the screen, but rather about user movements among various features.
 Workflow theory ranges from simple concepts, such as progressive disclosure, to thorny ideas, such as inductive vs. deductive interfaces.